JetBrains/teamcity-documentation/topics/storing-build-artifacts-in-amazon-s3.md

 4. Set the **Type** field to "AWS S3".

 5. Choose an existing [AWS Connection](configuring-connections.md#AmazonWebServices) that TeamCity should use to access your Amazon resources.
 If no suitable AWS connection exists, click the "+" icon to add one.

+    > You cannot use AWS Connections that belong to a parent project and have their **Available for sub-projects** settings disabled.
+    >
+    > However, if a parent project has an S3 storage configured using a non-shared connection, this storage is still available to child projects.
+    >
+    {type="tip"}

     <anchor name="permissions"/>